 Certification Practice Statement (CPS): A statement of the practices that a certification authority employs in issuing, managing, revoking, and renewing or re-keying certificates [Ref 8].

 Certificate Signing Request (CSR): A CSR is sent to a CA to request a certificate.
-A CSR contains a Public Key of the End-Entity that is requesting the certificate.
+A CSR contains a Public Key of the end-entity that is requesting the certificate.

 End-Entity: An entity that participates in the Public Key Infrastructure (PKI).
 Usually a Server, Service, Router, or a Person.
 In the context of SHAKEN, it is the Service Provider on behalf of the originating endpoint.